jayjay0317/Hands-On-ML-Study/Chapter_04/README.md

   - better suited for cases where there are a large number of features or too many training instances to fit in memory
   - There may be holes, ridges, plateaus, and all sorts of irregular terrain in the cost function, making convergence to     the minimum difficult.
   - ensure that all features have a similar scale, or else it will take much longer to converge
+  - you can use grid search to find a good learning rate